VIrtual tour in

 Materials such as steel slag that would normally not work as cement replacements can be added to concrete because of the carbon dioxide treatment.
 This further reduces the carbon footprint.

-During the Carbonaide acrbon dioxide curing process, CO2 reacts with the cement in the concrete mix and forms extremely stable carbonates that lock the carbon dioxide away in the concrete structure permanently.
+During the Carbonaide carbon dioxide curing process, CO₂ reacts with the cement in the concrete mix and forms extremely stable carbonates that lock the carbon dioxide away in the concrete structure permanently.

-The cement savings combined with the use of new alternative binders and the permanent storage of carbon dioxide, make it possible to possible to produce concrete products that are carbon-negative.
+The cement savings combined with the use of new alternative binders and the permanent storage of carbon dioxide, make it possible to produce concrete products that are carbon-negative.

 Next: The Curing Chamber